carlosabcs/random-forest/README.md

 ## Execution
 The main script receives a set of arguments:
 - `--opt`: *test-benchmark* or *test-dataset*.
 The first one generates the decision tree for benchmark dataset in both versions, categorical and numerical.
 The second one executes the Random Forest algorithm to a dataset whose name and other parameters need to be passed as arguments too.
 - `--dataset`: the filename of the dataset.
-The dataset needs to be in the same path of the script.
+The dataset needs to be in the **data** subfolder.
 This argument is always required when the option is *test-dataset*.
 It is possible to add also a JSON file with the types of each attribute of the dataset, the file with this information should have the same name than the dataset.
 - `--target_attribute`: the name of the attribute to be predicted.
 This argument is always required when the option is *test-dataset*.
 - `--n_trees`: the number of trees to be generated for the random forest algorithm.
 The default is 5.
 - `--n_attributes`: the number of attributes to be used for the decision trees generation.
 The default is the squared root of total attributes.